Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems

 \section{Conclusions and Future Work}

-This article presents the Underwater \gls*{dl} edge computing platform (UDEEP), a novel monitoring platform for underwater crayfish and plastics identification that is world-leading in terms of originality, significance and rigour.
+The Underwater \gls*{dl} edge computing platform (\gls*{ced}), a novel monitoring platform for underwater crayfish and plastics identification that is world-leading in terms of originality, significance and rigour is presented in this article.
 The platform integrates diverse methods, including background subtraction for selectively cropping regions of interest in high-resolution images to detect crayfish and underwater plastic debris.
-By providing accurate data on the presence, distribution, and population density of these species, the UDEEP platform makes a substantial contribution to monitoring initiatives and aids in addressing the spread of invasive species A public custom underwater crayfish dataset, consisting of 2486 images \cite{machado_2023} was generated as part of this Research Project and made publicly available.
-Additionally, a second public custom dataset, also created by the authors, focuses on plastic and comprises 1220 images \cite{machado_2022} was generated and released into the public domain.
+By providing accurate data on the presence, distribution, and population density of these species, the \gls*{ced} platform makes a substantial contribution to monitoring initiatives and aids in addressing the spread of invasive species A public custom underwater crayfish dataset, consisting of 2486 images \citep{machado_2023} was generated as part of this Research Project and made publicly available.
+Additionally, a second public custom dataset, also created by the authors, focuses on plastic and comprises 1220 images \citep{machado_2022} was generated and released into the public domain.

-This paper further presents experiments using \gls*{yolo}v5 nano and small and \gls*{yolo}v8 nano and small image classification algorithms that were trained to identify crayfish and plastic in underwater environments using a \gls{njn} board.
-From the results, it is evident that the two versions of \gls*{yolo} were able to detect and count the number of crayfish and plastic with a high degree of accuracy.
-The results of measuring the inference current showed that \gls*{yolo}v8s required the least amount of current and \gls*{yolo}v5n required the most amount of current among the four models.